Skip to content

 SUFFERING with JESUS who SUFFERED for US

-Throughout our lives, and most especially in the season of Lent, the Church invites us to reflect upon and more…
+Throughout our lives, and most especially in the season of Lent, the Church invites us to reflect upon and more fully share in the sufferings of Jesus.
+The practice of praying the Stations of the Cross is a characteristic of Read more…

 ASSISTED SUICIDE: the WRONG ANSWER to REAL PROBLEMS